cyberbotics/webots-doc/reference/supervisor.md

 etc. Otherwise if the argument node is not a PROTO node the returned value is the same as the output of `wb_supervisor_node_get_base_type_name` function, i.e.
-"DifferentialWheels", "Appearance", "LightSensor", etc. If the argument is NULL, the function returns NULL.
+"DifferentialWheels", "Appearance", "LightSensor", etc. If the argument is NULL, the function returns the empty string.

-The `wb_supervisor_node_get_base_type_name()` function returns a text string corresponding to the base type name of the node, like "DifferentialWheels", "Appearance", "LightSensor", etc. If the argument is NULL, the function returns NULL.
+The `wb_supervisor_node_get_base_type_name()` function returns a text string corresponding to the base type name of the node, like "DifferentialWheels", "Appearance", "LightSensor", etc. If the argument is NULL, the function returns the empty string.

 > **Note** [C++, Java, Python]:
 In the oriented-object APIs, the WB\_NODE\_* constants are available as static